Bethany UMC Weekly Announcements

 Other Announcements

 • The “Pew-ew” challenge is a get to know your neighbors sitting on your pew at church.
 Get together with your pew partners and purchase a sleeve or box of diapers.
 Please put these on the table in the front hall.
-For every sleeve or box donated, a pew will get a bow, and we want all 33 pews to have a bow.
+For every sleeve or box donated, a pew will get a bow.
+As of this Happenings, all pews have a bow!
+Thank you for all the donations that have come in!
 These diapers will be donated to our Food Pantry neighbors that need them.
 According to our diaper buying guru, Carrie Ashton, Walmart (Parent’s Choice diapers) has the best price for most diapers.
 Most used sizes are 5, 6, and 7.
-The ribbons are placed on the pews in a random fashion because we don’t know which group of people have donated.
-So, to remedy this mystery keep the donations coming!
-There are only 3 sleeves/boxes needed to have a ribbon on every pew!
+This diaper driver will continue through the month of December.

 • “Happy Birthday, Jesus” project with the Gideons.
 In the front hall, there is a small Christmas tree on the table.
 If you are making a donation, please place the money in the box.
 Take a purple ornament and write your name on it and hang it on the tree.
 Every $5 donated buys 3 small testaments to be handed out by the Gideons.
 Please make your donations to help this worthwhile group today.